TheIronBorn/simdprune/README.md

 Passing a mask of 0 would simply copy the provided vector.

 Note that this is the opposite of the mask behavior of AVX512 VCOMPRESS/VPCOMRESS instructions.
+If you have AVX512 much of this crate can be performed with those instructions.

 # Examples